 At night, as there was no ambient light from any human settlements and as the sky was clear, we did a bit of star gazing.
 The Astronomy knowledge I had gained during the Regimental Survey Officers’ Course I did in 1984 came in handy.
 We could locate the Pole Star, Jupiter, Constellations like the Ursa Major (Big Bear), Ursa Minor (Small Bear), Cassopia, Orion etc. We could also see two meteors shooting across the sky.

 Next morning, after breakfast, everyone had a swim in the lake and went on a trek along the trail in the campground.
-The children improvised a fishing rod, line and hook as we had not carried any angling equipment (an inadvertent omission on my part), and tried their hand at fishing, but was not a successful one.
+Children improvised a fishing rod, line and hook as we had not carried any angling equipment (an inadvertent omission on my part), and tried their hand at fishing, but was not a successful one.
 The least, they learnt to improvise.
-By about noon, the ladies prepared the lunch and all other got into the packing up drill. after the pack-up, it was garbage disposal at the designated site in the campground.
+By about noon, ladies prepared lunch and all other got into the packing up drill.
+After pack-up, it was garbage disposal at the designated site in the campground.
 The site again had huge animal proof bins.
 After lunch, we drove to Sault Ste Marie (Soo), about an hour away, to check into a hotel that we had booked.

 Some of the lessons learnt:-